apluslms/grade-python/README.md

  * `mec-*` (for the Mechatronic Machine Design course) includes Python packages requests, bs4 and validators on top of the math layer
  * `psql-*` includes PostgreSQL server and the Python package psycopg2
+ * `comp-*` (for the Competitive Programming course) includes Python packages requests, bs4 and pandas on top of the base

 Utility commands